 To add a Horizontal rule in the text, use 3 dashes in one line:

-If you want to mention another Kuula user, write his name starting with the @ symbol.
-A link to this users profile will be automatically created:
+If you want to mention another Kuula user, write their name starting with the @ symbol.
+A link to the users profile will be automatically created: